 Dan Donnelly’s great-great grandfather was a representative from the Benson, Vermont area, who in about 1870, was one of the first in the country to vote in favor of the right of women to vote.
 He was out-voted 220 to 1.
 Dan graduated from Kent State University in 1971, and several years later, from the University of Colorado, with a degree in nursing.
 After working for 5 years as a nurse, mostly in the Emergency Department at Maine Medical Center in Portland, he went to the University of Vermont College of Medicine.
 After a residency in Family Medicine at the University of Rochester (NY), he spent 3 years in an underserved area of Maine.
 He and his wife Nancy, and son Harley, moved back to Vermont after that, and have no plans to move again.

-Rick grew up in Vermont, graduated from the University of Vermont with a BS in Biological Science, and completed the Northeastern University Physician Assistant Program in 1996 with a Masters of Health Science.
+Rick grew up in Vermont, graduated from the University of Vermont, and completed the Northeastern University Physician Assistant Program in 1996.

 After working for several years at the Rural Health Clinic in Enosburg Falls, he joined Thomas Chittenden as a Physician Assistant in 1999.
 He enjoys providing comprehensive care to patients of all ages, with an emphasis on preventative care.
 He is on the teaching faculty for precepting Physician Assistant students from both the Massachusetts College of Pharmacy and Health Sciences and the University of New England.
 He also works as the Clinical Network Director for HealthFirst, representing independent medical practices across Vermont.